-What We will learn?
+What We Will Learn?

-While creating cube using SQL server data tools or Business intelligence development studio we came across many tabs in the designer window.
+While creating cube using SQL server data tools or Business intelligence development studio, we came across many tabs in the designer window.

-1. Cube structure
+1. Cube Structure

 2. Dimension Usage

 Note: Icon may or may not be supported in the client.
-Example when client is excel it shows perfectly fine but may be some other cube client will not support it.
+Example when client is Excel, it shows perfectly fine but maybe some other cube client will not support it.

 Let us perform custom actions when particular cell (value in the cell) in the cube output is clicked.

 Usually inside cube for storing fact table data partitions are created.
-By default one partition will be created for one fact table.
+By default, one partition will be created for one fact table.
 Those partitions can be seen in this tab.
-Sometimes we create multiple partitions for a single fact table.
+Sometimes, we create multiple partitions for a single fact table.

 - Each partition can be pointing to different data source in short different physical location.